mariazreik/mariazreik/README.md

 ### 🌱 Fun Facts

 - 🎨 When I’m not coding, you can find me painting.
-- 📚 I’m also passionate about photography.
+- 📚 I’m passionate about photography.
-- 🧩 And I enjoy solving puzzles—whether it's jigsaw or code!
+- 🧩 I enjoy solving puzzles—whether it's jigsaw or code!

 ---